 Town staff are employing an overall goose management program to control the population of resident geese.
-Egg oiling, turf sweeping and habitat modification are other programs designed to deal with the overpopulation of Canada geese along Oakville's waterfront.
+Egg removal, turf sweeping and habitat modification are other programs designed to deal with the overpopulation of Canada geese along Oakville's waterfront.

 Here are some things to be aware of when you are looking for Canade geese nesting sites on your property:

 Geese are attracted to mown lawns that stretch down to the water.
 To deter them, allow native vegetation, including longer grasses, to grow at the water’s edge.
 Feeding waterfowl contravenes the town’s By-law 2013-013.

 To learn more about Canada geese, review our Living with Canada geese fact sheet (pdf).